 - Kong: Kongs that are the right size for your dog are great smart feeding toys.
 You can fill them with food and freeze them for your dog.

 - Bed: Get one or two comfortable beds and have them ready for when he comes home.
-Don’t forget his bed from the shelter, other home or rescue.
+Don’t forget his bed from the animal centre, other home or rescue.
 It might be used however its familiar and will help when he moves in to lower stress.

 - Crate: Make sure the crate you get is the right size for your dog.
 A puppy will need a smaller one and as he grows, he’ll need more space.
 Your dog must be able to stand up, turn around and lay so he can stretch out comfortably in his crate.